 Inattentive sleep for TV standby

 In Android 11, a new feature called inattentive sleep is added for TV standby.
-It's a power-saving feature that allows a user inactivity timeout to be set after which the device goes to sleep, even if wakelocks are held.
+It's a power-saving feature that lets a user inactivity timeout be set after which the device goes to sleep, even if wakelocks are held.